deliveryhero/serverless-aws-documentation/README.md

 documentation parts with the `description` and `summary` (or `title` for the API itself) properties.
 The summary is some sort of title and the description is for further explanation.
 You can see the expected format in the [Swagger v2 specification for the info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object).

-On the upper level, under the `documentation` section, you describe your API in the `info` object.
+On the upper level, under the `documentation/api` section, you describe your API in the `info` object.
 In there you also can manually describe the version (needs to be a string).
 If you don't define the version, the version that API Gateway needs will automatically be generated.
 This auto version is a hash of the documentation you defined, so if you don't change your documentation, the documentation